Museum Innviertler Volkskundehaus

 Entrance: ground-level access

-Inside the building: all exhibition rooms, 1 toilet, lift, cloakroom
+In the building: all exhibition rooms, 1 toilet, elevator, cloakroom

 In exhibitions: barrier-free floor, accessible display cases, museum stools